johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

       </tbody>
     </table>

-Similarly to *Normal Mode*, you can use the :kbd:`Ctrl` and :kbd:`Shift` modifiers to perform jumps or pan the level, respectively, and you can also left-click on a cell to move the cursor there.
+Just like in *Normal Mode*, you can use the :kbd:`Ctrl` and :kbd:`Shift` modifiers to perform jumps or pan the level, respectively, and the same :ref:`moving-around:Mouse movement actions` are also available.

 WASD Mode
 =========